jacktanws/web3-kit/README.md

     //   loggedIn: true,
     //   name: "My Wallet",
     //   network: "TestNet",
-    //   address: "qJHp6dUSmDShpEEMmwxqHPo7sFSdydSkPM",
+    //   address: "hJHp6dUSmDShpEEMmwxqHPo7sFSdydSkPM",
     //   balance: 49.10998413
     // }

-    // You may also get the account from `window.qrypto.account`.
+    // You may also get the account from `window.htmlcoinchrome.account`.
-    // account = window.qrypto.account
+    // account = window.htmlcoinchrome.account
   }
 }
-window.addEventListener('message', onQryptoAcctChange, false);
+window.addEventListener('message', onHtmlcoinchromeAcctChange, false);
 ```

 ### 4. Execute sendtocontract
 The last piece is to execute a `sendtocontract` on your Contract instance.
-This will automatically show a Qrypto popup to confirm that you would like to send the transaction.
+This will automatically show a HtmlcoinChrome popup to confirm that you would like to send the transaction.
 ```
 // Does a sendtocontract call on a function called setResult(uint8) const tx = await contract.send('setResult', {